robhabraken/advent-of-code-2023/02/README.md

+*This is a copy of the original puzzle description.
+Also, the example input and my personal puzzle input are included in this folder as well as my answers to both parts of today's puzzle.
+If you want to learn more about my approach to solving these puzzles see [my solutions](https://github.com/robhabraken/advent-of-code-2023/blob/main/02/solutions.md).*

+---
 # Day 2: Cube Conundrum
 You're launched high into the atmosphere!
 The apex of your trajectory just barely reaches the surface of a large island floating in the sky.
 You gently land in a fluffy pile of leaves.
 It's quite cold, but you don't see much snow.
 An Elf runs over to greet you.